StoreConnect/storeconnect-sensors-api-server-injector/README.md

 Hereafter the list of available data types

-### `insiteo`
+### `flat-motion`

-When using the `insiteo` data type, input file has to follow the Insiteo sensor observation's format.
+When using the `flat-motion` data type, input file has to follow the StoreConnect's flat motion observation format.

-An example of the Insiteo sensor observation's format is given bellow:
+An example of the StoreConnect's flat motion observation format is given bellow:

 ```json
 [